 Finally, it’s slideshow time!
 One or two images from each of us, mostly unprocessed, are in the firing line.
 We’re all in it together, nervously fidgeting while we await our fate.
 Naturally, these concerns are in vain.
 Objectively reviewing images is a strange kind of group therapy.
 One by one, with Paul at the helm, we discuss the artistic merits, compositional strengths or weaknesses, interesting or original viewpoints and overall impact of each others’ submitted work.
 There are plenty of inspirational, thunderbolt moments.
 Every image is given due consideration while we interactively apply our improved aesthetic understanding.
 Our debate is positive and lively.
 It’s such a great way to gain ground and a fresh perspective.
 A little post-production later and we’re all beginning to appreciate our mentor’s attention to detail.

 As the week goes by, theory increasingly becomes reality.
 There’s a notable shift in confidence as we all relax into the workshop’s rhythm.
 While we implement what we’ve learned we see tangible changes happening in our respective photographic approaches.
 The advantages of having a distinct idea and thinking through how to capture that in an original way, resonates deeply.
 Not to say that I can do much about my ever-changing moods and influences, but like my comrade test pilots, I have new skills.
 Ones that I’m sure will help me evolve as a photographer.
 All that’s left to say is that I can’t wait to get back in the Blue.
 My enthusiasm for underwater photography has never been in question, but this workshop experience has taken it one step beyond.

-Photographed at Gubal Island, Egyptian Red Sea,
+FISH TALE - photographed at Gubal Island, Egyptian Red Sea

 ISO200. f/5.6.
 1/125secs.
 60mm lens.
 Twin INON S2000's.